 Definition 6.8.
 Function-compatibility or function-subtyping for functions.
-A function class A is function-compatible with or a function subtype of function class B iff (the terms function-compatible and function subtype of are synonyms and used interchangeably):
+A function class A is function-compatible with or a function subtype of function class B iff (the terms function-compatible

-• A is compatible to (subtype of) B.

-- All public input components of B have correspondingly named public input components of A in the same order and preceding any additional public input components of A. - All public output components of B have correspondingly named public output components of A in the same order and preceding any additional public output components of A. - A public input component of A must have a binding assignment if the corresponding named element has a binding assignment in B. - A public input component of A not present in B must have a binding assignment.
+- A is compatible to (subtype of) B. - All public input components of B have correspondingly named public input components of A in the same order and preceding any additional public input components of A. - All public output components of B have correspondingly named public output components of A in the same order and preceding any additional public output components of A. - A public input component of A must have a binding assignment if the corresponding named element has a binding assignment in B. - A public input component of A not present in B must have a binding assignment.